‘Where else could a writer hope to meet the whole world within a one-mile radius?’

 ‘Walking was what she did now, walking was what she was.
 She was nothing more nor less than the phenomenon of walking.
 She had no name, no biography, no characteristics.’

-It is her very walk that we are retracing today.
+It is this very walk that we are retracing today.
 The chapter titles give us the overview of the route: ‘Willesden Lane to Kilburn High Road’, ‘Shoot Up Hill to Fortune Green’, ‘Hampstead to Archway’, ‘Hampstead Heath’, ‘Corner of Hornsey Lane’, ‘Hornsey Lane’.

 ‘Willesden Lane to Kilburn High Road’